-Undergraduate research enhances the educational experience of ESU students in all disciplines.
+enhances the educational experience of ESU students in all disciplines.

 Involvement in undergraduate research, scholarship, and creative activity (URSCA) is a high-impact educational practice with numerous benefits for students, including increased retention, graduation, and graduate school enrollment rates; improved critical thinking, creativity, and problem-solving skills; intellectual independence and confidence; and enhanced understanding of research methodologies and practices within a given discipline.

-External Research Programs and Events
+External Research Grants and Events for Undergraduates

-- Research Experiences for Undergraduates: National Science Foundation funds a large number of research opportunities for undergraduate students through its REU Sites program.
+Research Experiences for Undergraduates: National Science Foundation funds a large number of research opportunities for undergraduate students through its REU Sites program.
 An REU Site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
 Each student is associated with a specific research project, where he/she works closely with the faculty and other researchers.
 Students are granted stipends and, in many cases, assistance with housing and travel.

-- Sigma Xi Grants in Aid of Research: The Scientific Research Honor Society Sigma Xi wards grants of up to $1,000 to students from all areas of the sciences and engineering.
+Sigma Xi Grants in Aid of Research: The Scientific Research Honor Society Sigma Xi awards grants of up to $1,000 to students from all areas of the sciences and engineering.
 Students use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.

 The Pennsylvania Academy of Science offers grants to support undergraduate student research in the natural, physical, or social sciences.
 Grants are typically for $500 or less.